Reference architecture: Up to 60 RPS or 3,000 users

 gitlab-rake gitlab:db:configure

-Note that this requires the Rails node to be configured to connect to the primary database directly, bypassing PgBouncer.
+This operation requires configuring the Rails node to connect to the primary database directly, bypassing PgBouncer.
 After migrations have completed, you must configure the node to pass through PgBouncer again.

 2. Configure fast lookup of authorized SSH keys in the database.